Nupurjain2788/m-CHA-CFR-yield-prediction/README.md

 Please download the datasets and place them in the ./Data/Pretraining-data folder.

-## Project Notebooks Overview
-This repository contains a series of Jupyter notebooks for building CFR based models, and performing %Yield predictions.
 # Project Overview

-This repository contains several Jupyter notebooks for analyzing and predicting chemical reaction performance, including classification and regression tasks.
+This repository contains several Jupyter notebooks for analyzing and predicting yield prediction for chemical reaction performance.
 Below is a description of each notebook:

 ## Notebooks Overview